mohamedndiaye/R-Hadoop/README.md

-# R-Hadoop
-R applications for MapReduce Streaming APIs
+# R applications for MapReduce Streaming APIs

 [Wordcount](/Wordcount/) : The "Hello World" of the Hadoop framework